-Take a picture at this landmark and keep the Karaim story in mind, since you’ll come back to it again in a short while.
+Take a picture at this landmark and keep the Karaim story in mind, since we’ll come back to it again in a short while.

 The Lake Castle

-A few meters further down the road and on the right handside you’ll see a sign saying Castle – you can’t miss it.
+A bit further down the road and on the right-hand side you’ll see a sign saying Castle – you can’t miss it.

-You will see the lake in front of you and a few stalls with souvenirs – amber, woollen clothing and linen items, clay souvenirs – everything you’ve ever dreamed of…
+You will see the lake in front of you and a few stalls with Lithuanian souvenirs – amber, woolen clothing, linen items and clay souvenirs – everything you’ve ever dreamed of…

-Towering over the calm waters, it tells the story of the Grand Dutchy of Lithuania and its golden age, when the territory of the country spanned from the Baltic to the Black Sea.
+Towering over the calm waters, the castle tells the story of the Grand Dutchy of Lithuania and its golden age.
+At that time the territory of the country spanned from the Baltic to the Black Sea.

-The castle museum has an extensive collection of artifacts and interesting historical displays about the castle, the town, the country, its history and people.
+The castle museum displays an extensive collection of artifacts and interesting historical displays about the castle, the town, the country, its history and people.

 NOTE.
 If you are carrying a camera, apparently you have to buy a separate ticket in order to be able to take pictures inside.
 I did not realize that, hence there are no pictures of castle interior here.